-5.2 Composition and appointment of the QRG
+5.2 Composition and appointment of QRG

-The QRG for the ULSU quality review will comprise a chairperson (typically international), two senior peers (typically international), a student representative and a UL staff representative.
+The QRG for the UniJobs quality review will comprise a chairperson and two senior peers (typically international).
 The Director of Quality consults with the head of unit and/or independently identifies potential candidates.
 The Director of Quality takes due diligence in relation to the suitability of all potential QRG members.
 Once he is satisfied with the calibre, impartiality and independence of the potential candidates, the Director of Quality makes recommendations on the composition of the QRG to the VPA&R, who then appoints the members.
 Once appointed and prior to the site visit, any necessary communication between the unit and members of the QRG must be facilitated by the QSU.

-In the case of a late withdrawal of one member of the group, it may be possible to co-opt a replacement or to continue with just four members; this decision will be taken by the Director of Quality in consultation with the QRG chairperson.
+In the case of a late withdrawal of one member of the group, it may be possible to co-opt a replacement or to continue with reduced numbers; this decision will be taken by the Director of Quality in consultation with the QRG chairperson.